|Back to Back Issues Page|

 For instance, every morning I use 8 pound weights for 10 minutes, with a goal to build upper body strength so I can hoist my backpack safely onto my back (or into a bush plane, if I'm lucky enough to be planning a big adventure).

 I'm sure you can think of more ways to sneak in a bit of muscle therapy during your daily routine.
 Send me your favorites, and I'll compile a list for all to enjoy.
-Just use any contact box on my website, and title it
+Just use any contact box on my website.

 That's all for now....